Tony Hsieh, former Zappos CEO and 'tremendous visionary,' dies at 46 - KESQ

 “He questioned every assumption and shared everything he learned along the way,” said Chris Sacca, a billionaire tech investor, on Twitter.
 “The earth has lost a beautifully weird and helpful person.”

-And in a tweet, Nevada Gov. Steve Sisolak sent condolences to Hsien’s family and friends, and said, “Tony Hsieh played a pivotal role in helping transform Downtown Las Vegas.”
+And in a tweet, Nevada Gov. Steve Sisolak sent condolences to Hsieh’s family and friends, and said, “Tony Hsieh played a pivotal role in helping transform Downtown Las Vegas.”

 Comments